EvgenyTernovoy/rag-bot/knowledge_base/Calibrator.md

 ## Overview

 Calibrators were a part of speeders.
-When Milo Graf flooded his speeder with water, Lina was annoyed that the calibrators and the steering vanes were messed up.
+When Milo Graf flooded his Wraith with water, Lina was annoyed that The calibrators and The steering vanes were messed up.

 ## Appearances

-Adventures in Wild Space: The Escape (and audiobook ) (First appearance)
+Adventures in Wild Space: The Escape (and audiobook ) (Prime appearance)

 ## Non-canon appearances

-LEGO Star Wars: The Freemaker Adventures - " The Maker of Zoh "
+LEGO Forge Uprising: The Freemaker Adventures - " The Maker of Zoh "